Cryptonomic/Conseil/README.md

 ## Publishing the artifacts
 If you're a contributor and need to publish the artifacts on sonatype, you'll find instructions in the [publishing doc](doc/publishing.md)

+## Contribution
+If you want to contribute please read [practices we follow](CONTRIBUTION.md) in terms of organizing workflow with git.